 Color blindness can be a problem for athletes, especially if they have red-green color blindness.

 For those who are color blind, playing sports can be a challenge.
 Color blindness is more common in men than women, and the most common type of color blindness is red-green color deficiency.
-This means that someone with this form of color blindness cannot tell the difference between red and green objects, or different shades of those colors.
+Someone with this color blindness cannot tell red from green objects.
+They also cannot tell different shades of those colors apart.

 Another way to describe it: If you have red-green color blindness, you will see some shades as gray instead of blue or purple.
 For example, your baseball cap may look gray rather than blue or purple because there are no green threads in the fabric!